kroyxt/elp-documentation/docs/proposals/official/Color.md

 The Encapsulated Language constructs colors in the following way:

-If **head initial** is Officialized, then color words are formed in the following way:
+Color words are formed in the following way:

 | Lightness                    | Core Color | Hue                          | Dullness                     |
 | ---------------------------- | ---------- | ---------------------------- | ---------------------------- |